Mateusmsouza/mateusmsouza.github.io/_posts/2021-11-06-Ford-Fulkerson.md

 ---
 layout: post
-title:  Graph Thoery; Ford Fulkerson
+title:  Graph Theory; Ford Fulkerson
 categories: [Algorithms, Graph Theory]
 ---

+The maximum flow problem consists basically in finding a flow which has the greatest capacity in a graph flow.

 ## Maximum Flow Problem

-The maximum flow problem consists basically in finding a flow which has the greatest capacity in a graph flow.

 Clarifying, given a directed graph (a graph which its edges has directions) and each edge has a certain capacity (C), you must find the flow given a vertex source (S) and the sink (T), that respects two constraints: